sound-scape-explorer/sound-scape-explorer/README.md

 ### `pnpm`

 [pnpm](https://pnpm.io/installation#using-npm) is a
-more efficient package manager that the built-in node package manager (npm).
+more efficient package manager than built-in node package manager (npm).

 In order to install it, please follow the instructions according